berea-college-csc236/berea-college-csc236.github.io/index.md

 ### Day 17: Outside of class

 - Complete [A06: Individual Review and Reflection](https://docs.google.com/document/d/13yIHXsGh3g-TfJSZ3VYjkG3f_UVnmZIJKIHkepHgEe0/edit?usp=sharing) **Note that due to the nature of this assignment, it will not be accepted late under any circumstances.**
-- Read the lab and complework on the first Milestone 1 in the design document submission for [L4: The Game of War](https://docs.google.com/document/d/1pFPUvSWkVjKE1b2Rsx3HvijuDqe0elcTesyrE3AaaH8).
+- Read the lab and complete some work on the first Milestone 1 in the design document submission for [L4: The Game of War](https://docs.google.com/document/d/1pFPUvSWkVjKE1b2Rsx3HvijuDqe0elcTesyrE3AaaH8).
 Note that in past years students have found debugging this lab to be challenging, but completing the design document and meeting the first milestone is not difficult.
 Nevertheless, it has a softdeadline, which is during the Reading Period.

 ## Day 16: Friday, September 26, 2025